IvorySQL/Ivory-www/src/pages/contribution-guidelines.md

 # IvorySQL Contribution Guidelines

 IvorySQL grows through contributions from **developers, testers, documentation writers, translators, community advocates, and users around the world**.
 This page summarizes the main ways to participate in the community and the current incentive policy.
-For detailed technical guides, please refer to our [Contribution Guide](https://docs.ivorysql.org).
+For step-by-step contribution instructions, please refer to the [Contribution Guide on the IvorySQL documentation site](https://docs.ivorysql.org/en/ivorysql-doc/master/contribution/contribution_guide).

 ## Ways to Contribute